 11Interactions with Aesthetics

-Olive products (leaves and oils) appear to have historical usage as emollient for rhematoid arthritis (pain and inflammation symptoms) in Portugal while here and in both Bulgaria and Italy topical olive application appears to be recommended for burn healing.
+Olive products (leaves and oils) appear to have historical usage as emollient for rhematoid arthritis (pain and inflammation symptoms) in Portugal while in the USA and in both Bulgaria and Italy topical olive application is recommended for burn healing.

-Application of olive leaf water extracts (1% via ointment) to wounds on rats appears to accelerate wound healing rates over 21 days, although to a slightly lesser degree than the reference drug (0.1% centella asiatica) and improved tensile strength of the skin.
+Application of olive leaf water extracts (1% via ointment) to wounds on rats appears to accelerate wound healing rates and improve tensile strength of the skin over 21 days, although to a lesser degree than the reference drug (0.1% centella asiatica).

 12Interactions with Organ Systems